SteadyCadence/api-docs/content/03-organization.md

 DELETE /api/v1/organizations/{organization_slug}/users/{username}/
 ```

-The above method updates the information of a specific member of an organization.
+This method updates the information of a specific member of an organization.

 Using the API UI, you can delete a member by clicking the Delete button at the top.